pnp/pnpjs/docs/core/timeline.md

 # @pnp/core : timeline

 Timeline provides base functionality for ochestrating async operations.
 A timeline defines a set of [moments](./moments.md) to which observers can be registered.
-[Observers](./observers.md) are functions that can act independetly or together during a moment in the timeline.
-The model is event like but each moment's implementation can be unique in how it interacts with the registered observers.
+[Observers](./observers.md) are functions that can act independently or together during a moment in the timeline.
+The model is event-like but each moment's implementation can be unique in how it interacts with the registered observers.
 Keep reading under [Define Moments](#define-moments) to understand more about what a moment is and how to create one.

 ![Timeline Architecture](../img/TimelineArchitecture.jpg)